twimp-intl/Dev-Testing/README.md

 # Dev-Testing
 This area is used as a testing ground for differnt code, ways of doing things etc.
 Mainly testing of modified code that is AI generated.
 But also some downloaded examples from other sites.
+However, there is plenty of my own code here.

 My development area is a Debian 12 x86_64 system.
 So the binaries are compiled on that.

 Copyright is not applied to any files that have been downloaded.
 They may or may